7 Common Complaints Wives Have About Their Husbands, According to Therapists

 Better Approach: Accepting that your partner wants you to share your inner life with them is a good first step.
 But here, it’s really the follow-through that matters.
 You can’t just want to do it; you have to be willing to learn how to do it.
 Engler says men need to show they’re really taking ownership of learning how to express emotions and be comfortable sharing them.

 5. “He’s Always Looking at His Phone.”

 All spouses hate phubbing, even if they’ve never heard the term.
-Coined in a 2015 scientific paper, phubbing is a portmanteau of ‘phone’ and ‘snubbing’ describing that exquisitely aggravating experience of having your partner’s eyes locked on their phones when you’re trying to have a conversation.
-We use our phones all the time, for a variety of reasons, so most are guilty of the occasional phub.
-But Silverstein warns that repeat phub offenders risk alienating their spouse by making it appear that the phone is more important to you then them.
+Coined in a 2015 scientific paper, phubbing is a portmanteau of ‘phone’ and ‘snubbing’ describing that exquisitely aggravating experience of having someone’s eyes locked on their phones when you’re trying to have a conversation.
+Most of us are guilty of the occasional phub.
+But Silverstein warns that repeat phub offenders risk alienating their spouse by making it appear that the phone is more important to you than them.

 A Better Approach: Silverstein says couples would do well to put their devices on airplane mode on a regular basis.
 “Have short times during the day when all phones are off, or at least face down and silenced,” she says.
 “This gives your partner the sense that they have your undivided attention, even if it's only for a moment in the middle of a busy day.”